harshipped/gita-app-privacy-policy/README.md

-# gita-app-privacy-policy
 Privacy Policy – Bhagavad Gita Daily Shloka App
-This app respects your privacy.
-Here's what you need to know:

-1. Data Collection
+Your privacy is important to us.
+This policy explains what data we collect, how we use it, and your rights.

+📥 Data We Collect
 We collect and store the following data only on your device:

-Your language preference
+Your preferred language

 Favorite shlokas

-Daily notification settings
+Notification preferences

-We do not collect any personal information like name, email, or location.
+We do not collect personal information such as your name, email address, phone number, or precise location.

-2. Notifications
+🔔 Notifications
-We request your permission to send daily reminder notifications.
-These are local notifications, and your response (such as tapping a notification) may be used to show you a specific verse.
+We request your permission to send daily reminder notifications at 6 AM.

-3. Data Usage
+These are delivered using Expo’s push notification service, which requires a unique device token (a technical identifier).

+If you tap on a notification, the app may open a specific shloka (verse) based on the content of the notification.

+⚙️ How We Use the Data
-All collected data is used solely for app functionality, such as:
+All data is used solely for app functionality, including:

-Showing your favorite shlokas
+Displaying your favorite shlokas

 Sending daily reminders

-Remembering your language choice
+Saving your language and notification preferences

+We do not use your data for analytics, advertising, or tracking.

-4. Data Sharing
+🔄 Data Sharing
-We do not share your data with anyone.
-All your information stays on your device.
+We do not share any user data with third parties for marketing or analytics.

-5. SDK Usage
-We use the Expo SDK to power the app, which may collect anonymous technical data (e.g. device type, crash logs) to improve app performance.
-No personal or identifying data is collected.

-6. Your Control
+However, to deliver push notifications, we use the Expo SDK, which may:

+Transmit a unique device identifier to Expo servers

+Collect anonymous technical logs (e.g., crash reports or device type)

+This technical data is used only to improve performance and reliability.

+🗑️ Data Control and Deletion
-You can delete app data at any time by:
+You can delete all stored data at any time by:

-Uninstalling the app, or
+Uninstalling the app

-Clearing app storage from your device settings
+Clearing app data via your device settings

+We do not store any data on our own servers.

-7. Contact Us
+📬 Contact Us
-If you have any questions about this policy, email us at:
+If you have any questions or concerns about your data or this privacy policy, feel free to contact us at:
+📧